-Horizontal Gaze Nystagmus (HGN) – This test measures involuntary eye movement that may be a sign of intoxication.
+- Horizontal gaze nystagmus (HGN): This test measures involuntary eye movement that may be a sign of intoxication.
 The test involves having the suspect track an object and evaluating eye movement for jerky movements.

 All three tests are often used to build a strong case to show that a driver was impaired.
-In addition to field sobriety tests, police also evaluate the behavior and responses of the driver before and during the testing process.
+In addition to field sobriety tests, the police also evaluate the behavior and responses of the driver before and during the testing process.

-When police stop a driver, they are trained to observe your behavior for signs of intoxication.
+When the police stop a driver, they are trained to observe your behavior for signs of intoxication.
 This may include erratic driving behavior prior to the stop and slurred speech or other evidence of impairment after the driver is pulled over.
-The observations of the police officer, chemical testing, and field sobriety testing are often used as evidence when charging an individual with operating a vehicle under the influence of alcohol or drugs.
+The observations of the police officer, chemical testing and field sobriety testing are often used as evidence when charging an individual with operating a vehicle under the influence of alcohol or drugs.

 Compliance with field sobriety tests is covered under the implied consent law.
 Refusing to submit to the tests may result in penalties above and beyond the penalties for conviction of a DWI, including a 180-day license suspension for a first offense and two years for subsequent offenses.